mobilly-lv/cordova-plugin-m-firebase/README.md

 This is quick and dirty implimentation to support iOS cordova 9. iOS part is in Swift and using CocoaPods

+Part of the code is inspired by *cordova-plugin-firebase* and other plugins.

 Resources are copied every time with `cordova prepare`

 Add to config.xml